What UROP is about, and where it is offered

 Undergraduate Research Opportunities Programme in Science (UROPS) is a programme that allows you to engage actively in research, discussions, intellectual communications and other creative activities.
 You may refer to the link HERE for more information such as timelines to view and apply for projects, where to view available projects and more.

-Students may also embark on a 10 to 12-week long overseas summer research programme of 4 MCs by conducting research in the world’s leading institutions during the NUS May to July break.
+Students may also embark on a 10 to 12-week long overseas summer research programme of 4 Units by conducting research in the world’s leading institutions during the NUS May to July break.

 Undergraduate Professional Internship Programme (UPIP) aims to encourage Science students to take up internships as a structured programme.
 You can find more information regarding UPIP here.